 Wakatobi is a snorkeler’s paradise too

 Wakatobi is an ideal place for snorkelers and freedivers.
-The house reef offers a convenient and beautiful snorkelling spot offering views of myriad marine creatures and many dive sites have exquisite shallows on the coral tops.
+The House Reef offers convenient snorkeling with healthy corals, seagrass meadows and myriad marine creatures while numerous dive sites visited by our day boats have exquisite shallows – a snorkeler’s paradise.

 Support for snorkelers

-Snorkelers (and freedivers) in Wakatobi receive the same level of support as the divers.
-All dive sites are rated for suitability for snorkelling based on the reef topography and snorkelers are accompanied by a professional guide, well versed in the marine life on the reefs.
-Snorkelers’ gear is loaded onto the day boats and you will get the same service, towels, snacks and camera assistance as the divers.
+Snorkelers (and freedivers) at Wakatobi receive the same level of support as scuba divers.
+All of our dive sites are rated for suitability for snorkeling based on the reef topography.
+Snorkelers who join the morning and afternoon boat excursions are accompanied by a professional snorkel guide who is versed in the marine life found on our reefs.
+Snorkeling equipment as well as camera and video systems are handled by our team and will already be on the boat when you step aboard.
+Towels, snacks and camera assistance are also provided and the boat crew constantly monitors snorkelers while they are in the water.

 Snorkelers’ and freedivers’ treasure – the House Reef

-Our House Reef is a cornucopia of marine life which you can enter directly from the beach or the jetty.
-The coral top is host to sea grass offering refuge to species such as filefish, blue ringed octopus and bumphead parrotfish, while the corals are home to numerous colourful juveniles of many species.
-The dramatic drop off where the wall begins offers glimpses out into the blue and down the wall – turtles, bumphead parrotfish, rays, mild mannered triggerfish, box fish and puffer fish can be seen among many other species.
+Wakatobi’s House Reef is a cornucopia of marine life and snorkelers can wade in directly from the beach or enter from the jetty ladder.
+The seagrass shallows are refuge to species such as filefish, coconut octopus and halimeda ghost pipefish, while areas surrounding the various coral heads host numerous colorful juveniles, cuttlefish, crocodilefish, moral eels, juvenile green and hawksbill turtles and more.
+Additionally, at least seven species of anemonefish have been counted in the area surrounding the jetty and Jetty Bar!
+The dramatic drop off where the House Reef wall begins offers glimpses out into the blue and down the wall - turtles, bumphead parrotfish, rays, mild-mannered triggerfish, boxfish, pufferfish and midnight snapper can be seen among many other species.
+More about the House Reef (here)